August 13, 2018

 IESE provides loans at interesting rates, thanks to their partnership with Banc Sabadell.
 They allow up to lend 80% of the tuition with a 3.75% interest for Europeans.
 This rate is really good compared to other options.
 You can even stretch it to 2.2% if you manage to provide a Spanish co-owner, a bank guarantee or a cash deposit (100% of the loan).
 Who would deposit 100% of the loan in a bank account and pay the bank 2.2% to get it back?
 It stays a mystery to this day.

 Unfortunately, I could not benefit fully from the loan as they saw my low income as a potential danger to repay my loan.
 In order to apply, make sure your payslips are high (more than 50% of what the monthly repayment is).
 Apparently, the bank does not take into account your future earnings, but only the current ones.
 Beware!

 If entrepreneurship is your thing, IESE offers a great track to help you launch your business and connect with a network of investors.
 During the first year, you will join the normal class, but instead of doing a summer internship, IESE allows you to use this time to start your own project.
 During that time, you validate your business idea, you create your business plan and find potential customers.

-IESE puts a big importance for its students to speak Spanish.
-They believe that with English and Spanish, future leaders improve their power of communication and can cover a huge market.
+IESE puts big importance for its students to speak Spanish.
+They believe that with English and Spanish, future leaders improve their power of communication and can cover a greater market.

 This can unlock powerful opportunities to get a job in Spain, South America, and even the United States as a growing population in the U.S. come from Latino descent.
 By July 2050, the Hispanic population of the U.S. is expected to reach 30% of the total northern American inhabitants.